CalamityAdam/iot/rails/projects/music_app/README.md

 * Designate whether it is a `live` or `studio` album
   * HINT: use a boolean paired with a reasonable default value
 * Have the following routes:
+* **This is the first time that we'll be using nested routes in a project.
+Please make sure your routes for albums exactly match the ones below.
+Check out [this reading][routing-ii] that you may have missed if the motivation and syntax for creating nested routes is still unclear.
+Don't hesitate to ask a TA for assistance!**
+* Once you have implemented band creation using the route configuration laid out below, think for a while about what code in your app (specifically in your controllers and views) would need to change to accommodate a create route that was also nested.
 ```
 new_band_album GET    /bands/:band_id/albums/new(.:format)   albums#new
         albums POST   /albums(.:format)                      albums#create